Edo raises $12 million for real-time analytics on TV ads

 They recruited Kevin Krim, a former executive at CNBC, as CEO.

-“There’s been innovative work done on digital advertising analytics by a number of terrific companies, but the open secret is that half of all brand advertising spend is on television while TV measurement metrics are moribund and everyone is fed up,” Krim said, in a statement.
+“There’s been innovative work done on digital advertising analytics by a number of terrific companies, but the open secret is that half of all brand advertising spend is on television, while TV measurement metrics are moribund and everyone is fed up,” Krim said, in a statement.
 “Our clients are hungry for high-grade actionable insights into how much engagement — true consumer intent — is being delivered for the dollars spent.
 Measuring how much ‘exposure’ is being delivered just doesn’t cut it anymore, and social and other weak proxies of engagement have not proven to have strong correlation to economic outcomes.
 Advertising buyers and sellers alike want a credible, rigorous, predictive signal that shows them how their ads and media inventory are driving toward results along the way — a real-time EKG for TV ads — and that’s what we’re giving them.”

 Formerly of Accel, Breyer previously invested in Nadler’s Kensho.

 “Jim was the first investor Edward and I wanted to engage when we started Edo,” Nadler said.
 “There’s nobody we’d rather have leading our financing at this stage.
-Not because of our past collaboration, but because he has a unique track record of successfully identifying companies disrupting legacy industries via application of advanced data analytics, among them DataLogix, Kensho, Legendary and Brightcove.”
+Not because of our past collaboration, but because he has a unique track record of successfully identifying companies disrupting legacy industries via application of advanced data analytics, among them Datalogix, Kensho, Legendary, and Brightcove.”

-Breyer said in a statement he is excited about Edo.
+Breyer said in a statement that he is excited about Edo.

-“For more than a decade I’ve watched the data science talent arbitrage transform industries from finance to defense, from transportation to commerce,” Breyer said.
+“For more than a decade, I’ve watched the data science talent arbitrage transform industries from finance to defense, from transportation to commerce,” Breyer said.
 “We needed someone to bring these capabilities to bear on the systemic inefficiencies and methodological shortcomings of measurement and analytics in media and advertising.
 Edo’s data is quickly becoming an essential part of the decision-making and pricing matrix.”

-Other investors include Robert Smith and Brian Sheth, co-founders of Vista Equity.
+Other investors include Robert Smith and Brian Sheth, cofounders of Vista Equity.